 - Anthropology: identifies and consults with Traditional Owners to secure and protect their rights in land and also takes instructions from Traditional Aboriginal Owners concerning the disbursement of royalty payments accruing through various land use agreements, in accordance with functions defined in the “Acts”.

 - Regional Development: oversees the NLC’s network of nine regional offices beyond Darwin and provides logistics support for consultations required under the ALRA and Native Title Act.

 - Caring for Country: hosts and provides administrative support to land and sea Ranger Groups, provides policy support and advice on land and sea management issues and supports joint management of National Parks.
-Minerals and Energy: provides advice to enable Aboriginal people to understand the nature and purpose of mineral and petroleum resource development proposals on their lands and manage potential environmental impacts.

 - Corporate Services: delivers financial, information technology, human resource, information management and administrative support to the other branches, including fleet and facilities management.
 Corporate Services is also responsible for corporate compliance under the Public Governance, Performance and Accountability Act and the Public Interest Disclosure Act.